goeaway/CheckoutPaymentAPI/README.md

 The application makes use of Serilog to log events to a rolling file.
 All application errors are logged but some important actions, such as saving a new payment, are logged too.
 Find the log in the application's executing directory, or with the command shown in the [docker README]() if you're running in docker.

+### API Client

+I created a separate .net core library to house an API client for the API.
+This could be published as a nuget package and then used by merchants in their own .net solutions.
+The package includes an `APIClient` class, which implements the `IAPIClient` interface.
+This class provides two methods for merchants to use `GetPaymentDetails` and `ProcessPayment`.
+These methods use `HttpClient` under the hood and return typed versions of the possible responses from the API.

+## Testing

+The testing the API is split into three main projects
+1. `CheckoutPaymentAPI.Tests.Unit` - which holds unit tests for the API project.
+This ensures validation and the handlers are doing what we want them to.
+2. `CheckoutPaymentAPI.Tests.Integration` - which holds integration test for the API project.
+This ensures the API is returning the correct response for different requests, such as 401 when not authenticated, or 429 when the same process payment request is sent multiple times.
+3. `CheckoutPaymentAPI.Tests.Client` - which holds unit tests for the API client project.